Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 Pleasance Courtyard - Pleasance KidZone

 The Pleasance is one of the major Fringe venue clusters.
-The Pleasance Courtyard hosts the dedicated KidZone strand - 4 to 6 children's shows daily during the festival.
+Pleasance Courtyard hosts the dedicated KidZone strand - 4 to 6 children's shows daily during the festival.
 Music, theater, magic, comedy, all curated for kids.
 The courtyard itself has food trucks, a beer garden for parents, and grass for kids to run between shows.

 Underbelly Bristo Square